pkp/pkp-docs/learning-ojs/3.5/journal-managers/en/get-started.md

 * **Online ISSN**: Enter your journal's online ISSN.
 * **Print ISSN**: Optionally, enter your journal's print ISSN.

 An ISSN (International Standard Serial Number) is an eight-digit number which identifies journals.
 It is managed by a worldwide network of National Centres coordinated by an International Centre based in Paris, backed by Unesco and the French Government.
-A number can be obtained from the [ISSN web site](https://www.issn.org/).
+A number can be obtained from the [ISSN website](https://www.issn.org/).
 This can be done at any point in operating the journal.

 > Note that the details entered here will be used by indexing and discovery services, but will not be displayed on your site.
 To show de tails such as the publisher name or ISSN on your site, you can enter it in "About the Journal" as described below.
 To display these details on every page, we recommend adding them to your site's footer.
 You can do this under [Website Settings > Appearance > Footer](./appearance.md#logo-sidebar).
 {:.tip}